Pump, Filter & Accumulator

-A water pump will produce a certain flow rate and depending on where it is placed in the RV this will effect its maximum output and its ability to perform.
+A caravan water pump will produce a certain flow rate and depending on where it is placed in the van this will effect its maximum output and its ability to perform.
 The standard measurement for flow rate is set as litres per minute.
 There is a big difference in flow rate depending on your needs.
 Most stock caravans will use the Shurflo 4009 12v water pump which can run several appliances at once.
 If you are living out of the back of a 4x4 then you will only need a Shurflo Compact 12v water pump which is only about 4 litres per minute, which helps to conserve water.

 So, a simple way to understand what this is imagine you are trying to fill a 10-litre bucket in 1 minute.
 A water pump like the Shurflo 4009 with a flow rate of 12 litres per minute will fill that bucket in 50 seconds.
 This kind of flow rate will allow someone to use the sink whilst someone is in the shower and should not affect the water pressure in either.
 A flow rate of 4 litres per minute will be unsatisfactory for a shower in a caravan but is more than enough just for filling water bottles in a smaller 4x4 set up.
 In summary, less is more when travelling light.
 We highly recommend the Shurflo compact 12v pump for smaller rigs.